2021 Chicago White Sox season

 The 2021 Chicago White Sox season was the club's 122nd season in Chicago and 121st season in the American League, and their 1st season under manager Tony La Russa since 1986.
 The White Sox played their home games at Guaranteed Rate Field.
 On September 23, after a win against the Cleveland Indians, the White Sox clinched the American League Central for the first time since the 2008 season and became the first Major League team of the 2021 season to clinch their division.
 They finished the regular season with a 93–69 record, good enough for third in the American League and their most wins as a franchise since the 2005 season.
 By winning the American League Central, it secured the team their first back-to-back postseason appearance in franchise history after having clinched a wild card berth in the previous season.
 They lost to the Houston Astros in the 2021 American League Division Series.
-As of the 2025 MLB Season, this was the last season the White Sox qualified for the MLB postseason.
+Until the 2026 MLB Season, this was the last season the White Sox qualified for the MLB postseason.